We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 You’ve worked hard to build a life that matters.
 Now it’s time to protect it in a way that feels simple, personal, and right.

-Disclaimer: All content on sjmcares.com and its subpages is intended for informational and educational purposes only.
+Disclaimer: All content on sjmcares.com is intended for informational and educational purposes only.
 It should not be interpreted as direct financial, insurance, or legal advice.
-Every person’s situation is unique, call 917-373-0117 to speak with a licensed advisor for personalized guidance.
+Every person’s situation is unique—call 917-373-0117 to speak with a licensed advisor for personalized guidance.